meese-wj/JM4CP/pages/GettingStarted/juliabasics_part2.md

 The final piece I want to say, however, is that variables, like in Python, are just labels.
 They generally do not actually represent data; rather they _point_ to data.
 This is particularly meaningful for people coming to Julia from the world of C, C++, and Fortran, where variables represent actual data.
 This means that when variables are passed around, say to function methods as arguments, then it is **cheap** in Julia (as cheap as throwing around an integer).

 This is identical to Python, but it contrasts with C and C++ in particular where variables are passed around and _copied_ into functions by default.
 Thus, in Julia there is nothing from stopping any function from modifying the underlying data _pointed to_ by any of its arguments at any time.
 Meanwhile, in C/C++, a function would be modifying the _copy_ of the underlying data rather than the original.
-There are exceptions to this rule in Julia, though: \newtablink{primitive types}{https://docs.julialang.org/en/v1/manual/types/#Primitive-Types} like `Int`s and `Float`s or im`mutable` types cannot and will not be modified, _ever_.
+There are exceptions to this rule in Julia, though: \newtablink{primitive types}{https://docs.julialang.org/en/v1/manual/types/#Primitive-Types} like `Int`s and `Float`s or immutable types cannot and will not be modified, _ever_.
 Any other variable representing more complicated types, like `Vector`s which are `mutable`, will never actually _be_ the values they point to, but will rather be just labels pointing to their values.

 That is as much as I want to go into these details at this point.
 This is a tutorial after all!
 And too many initial details can always be overwhelming.
 But I did want to say just a bit so it's always in the back of your mind.